 Start Your Path to Becoming an English Teacher in New York

-Completing an English teacher bachelor’s degree is an important first step to becoming a professional educator in the English field.
+If becoming a teacher is your calling, completing an English teacher bachelor’s degree is an important first step to becoming a professional educator.
 The program at Saint Rose prepares its graduates to teach English at the middle and high school levels.

 Because the English teaching major includes a stint as a student teacher, students who complete this degree program can acquire valuable classroom experience.

 According to the U.S. Bureau of Labor Statistics (BLS), demand for middle school teachers is expected to grow 7% through the year 2030, while demand for high school teachers is expected to grow 8% over that same period.